toufique-imam/KUET-TRADE/README.md

 **This app is in alpha , Requires lots of optimization and UI simplification**<br>
 **Purpose:**<br>
-<making an app to make cloth trading easier in KUET
+to make cloth trading easier in KUET